 - The “Women In Networking” (WIN) international network of women: founded in 2008, this network involves women employees who are motivated and driven to advance diversity and inclusivity within ENGIE.

 - The parenthood policy: for employees working in France, places in daycare centers are offered at certain Group sites, as well as extended parental leave in pilot entities.
+The objective is to bring all entities on board, and to be a precursor of this societal change.

 - Monitoring of equal pay, with the aim of progressively extending the use of the gender equality index in all our entities, throughout the world.
 It is enforced in France under the “Professional Future” law.